Cyproheptadine: Pharmacodynamics

+Cyproheptadine is a potent antihistamine or inverse agonist of the histamine H_{1} receptor.
+It also has anticholinergic, antiserotonergic, antidopaminergic, and local anesthetic activities.
+In one study, cyproheptadine had about the same affinity for the serotonin 5-HT_{2A} and 5-HT_{2B} receptors as for the histamine H_{1} receptor, about 8-fold selectivity for the histamine H_{1} receptor over the serotonin 5-HT_{2C} receptor, about 2- to 8-fold selectivity for the H_{1} receptor over the muscarinic acetylcholine receptors, and about 4- to 52-fold selectivity for the histamine H_{1} receptor over the dopamine receptors.
+The drug shows lower affinity for α-adrenergic receptors and little to no affinity for the monoamine transporters.

 Of the serotonin receptors, it is an especially potent antagonist of the 5-HT_{2} receptors.
 This is thought to underlie its effectiveness in the treatment of serotonin syndrome.
 However, it is possible that blockade of 5-HT_{1} receptors may also contribute to its effectiveness in serotonin syndrome.
 Cyproheptadine has been reported to block 85% of 5-HT_{2} receptors in the human brain at a dose of 4 mg three times per day (12 mg/day total) and to block 95% of 5-HT_{2} receptors in the human brain at a dose of 6 mg three times per day (18 mg/day total) as measured with positron emission tomography (PET).
-The dose of cyproheptadine recommended to ensure blockade of the 5-HT_{2} receptors for serotonin syndrome is 20 to 30 mg.
+The most widely used dose of cyproheptadine for serotonin syndrome has been said to be 4 mg, though doses of up to 16 mg have been used.
+However, according to Ken Gillman, the dose of cyproheptadine recommended to ensure blockade of the 5-HT_{2} receptors for serotonin syndrome is 20 to 30 mg based on the PET findings.

 Blockade of the serotonin 5-HT_{2B} receptor may be specifically involved in the antimigraine effects of cyproheptadine.
+The drug has been found to prevent pergolide-induced cardiac valvulopathy, which can be assumed to be due to its serotonin 5-HT_{2B} receptor antagonism.

 Cyproheptadine has been found to partially block the discriminative stimulus properties of the psychedelic drug LSD in rodent drug discrimination tests.
 It also antagonizes the discriminative stimulus properties of various other serotonergic agents, like 5-MeO-DMT, quipazine, fenfluramine, and 5-hydroxytryptophan (5-HTP).
 In addition, cyproheptadine blocks the head-twitch response induced by LSD, 5-MeO-DMT, quipazine, and 5-HTP in rodents.
 However, high doses of cyproheptadine have been reported to produce partial LSD-like discriminative stimulus effects in rodents.
 Possibly in relation to this, cyproheptadine has been said to sometimes be associated with hallucinations in humans.
 As an alternative possibility however, the partial generalization may instead be related to the highly non-selective nature of cyproheptadine and interactions at other neurotransmitter sites.

-Besides its activity at neurotransmitter targets, cyproheptadine has been reported to possess weak antiandrogenic activity.

 Pharmacokinetics

-Cyproheptadine is well-absorbed following oral ingestion, with peak plasma levels occurring after 1 to 3 hours.
-Its terminal half-life when taken orally is approximately 8 hours.
+Cyproheptadine is well-absorbed following oral ingestion, with peak levels occurring after 1 to 4 hours.
+Its elimination half-life when taken orally is approximately 8.6 hours.